 Really it matters little what anyone thinks about us once we’re gone, as life continues at a furious pace for those remaining.
 But let’s be honest.
 Happy times filled with laughter, tender moments of love, and family tradition are certainly good things.
 They fill our own hearts and the hearts of others with great joy.
 The problem is not in their value, but in their longevity.
 All these things will pass away at some point.

 I must ask myself, “Where am I sowing eternity in the hearts of those I love?
 Or in the hearts of those who cross my path?”
 I’ve learned it doesn’t occur by wishing and hoping and staying at a distance as I’d prefer to do some days.
 It happens by purposefully engaging, maybe never knowing what impact I might have on a life for the kingdom of God.
 It’s sowing Jesus seeds…purposefully, passionately and prayerfully… “ a long obedience in the same direction” as the recently deceased Eugene Peterson has written about.
 This is not my natural flinch.

-Maybe it won’t be so painful to leave this earth and wonder what I’ve left behind if I’ve already left everything behind to follow Him now.
+Maybe it won’t be so painful to depart this earth if I’m leaving everything to follow Him now.
 Maybe today, this very day, I’ll reassess what really belongs to me which is precious little.

 There is only One lasting inheritance that’s mine to give.
 Jesus.
 In the end, it’s the utterance of His name that splits open the glory of God.
 The finished, perfect work of the God-man.
 May His Name be on my lips and all that remains after I take my last breath.